contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 ####Alterations

+ * Now, when playing, the current game session will attempt to preserve itself across browser reloads and back-forward navigation using browser SessionStorage.
+This means that reloading the page (without closing the window or tab) should also automatically reload the player's position in the story, as if by `(load-game:)`.
+This does not apply when using `(reload:)`, however, which always returns the story to the beginning.
  * The `(replace:)`, `(append:)` and `(prepend:)` macros now no longer target any hooks or text that haven't been rendered yet - so, `(replace: "cool")[hot] cool water` won't work because the `(replace:)` runs before "cool water" has rendered, but `cool water (replace: "cool")[hot]` and something like `(link: "heat")[(replace: "cool")[hot]] cool water` will.
 This finally normalises what was formerly very inconsistent behaviour across these three macros - `(replace:)` couldn't target forthcoming hooks but could target later text, and `(append:)` and `(prepend:)` would do the others' behaviour on forthcoming hooks.
  * The `(text:)` macro now has another alias, `(str:)`.
 This alias will now be the preferred name for this macro in the documentation, mainly due to the arrival of other string macros that begin with "str-", and additionally to avoid semantic conflict with the various "text-" changer macros like `(text-style:)`.
  * To more clearly separate the concepts of "printing data" and "running commands" in Harlowe, the `(print:)` macro will no longer run commands passed to it (that is, `(print:(go-to:"Foo"))` and `(go-to:"Foo")` will no longer do the same thing - the former will just print out a descriptive string, as if printing out a changer).
 Commands can now only be run by placing them directly in the passage (either as plain calls, inside variables, or wrapped in strings that (print:) receives).